Interest sessions take place on Friday, July 12 and Saturday, July 13, 2019. Specific dates and times will be confirmed in April.

 Beef Up Your Social Media: Take Your Platforms from Fast Food to Fine Dining

-In the ever-changing world of social media, staying on top of trends, scheduling for specific audiences and social media features are essential skills for every dining department.
+Staying on top of trends, scheduling for specific audiences, and social media features are essential skills for every dining department in the ever-changing world of social media.
 From keeping students informed about menu options and spending plans to special events and dietary information, social media is key to communicating with today’s student body.
 In this session, presenters will demonstrate how to create a workable content calendar to streamline the social media process, how to conduct analytics on posts to determine effectiveness, and how to ultimately increase engagement on arguably the most important means of communication with students.

 Aubrey Hall, Georgia Southern University Auxiliary Services Marketing